douglase/doorstop_requirements_template/README.md

     doorstop create L2 ./reqs/L2 --parent L1
     doorstop create L3 ./reqs/L3 --parent L2

-## To Edit:
+### To Edit:

-* make and save edits to the .xlsx file related to the requirement of interest (i.e. sci_L2.xlsx	)
+* make and save edits to the .csv file related to the requirement of interest (i.e. sci_L2.csv)
+	* _this step can be done repeatedly and by users without the dependencies installed_ (by directly editing .csv files on github, for example)
 * run _./doorstop_sync.sh_
 * commit and push changes to view markdown [output in dist/ directory](dist/index.markdown)